 A student volunteer organization in UF’s College of Veterinary Medicine offers free veterinary care to Alachua County residents suffering from terminal or disabling disease.
-Call for eligibility and more information, 352-392-2213 ext.
+For more information, 352-392-2213 ext.
 5494

 Alachua County Public Schools provide services for adults to continue their education, including GED prep classes, GED test scheduling, adult high schools, adult basic education classes, literacy training, and English classes for people who speak other languages.

 Works to advocate for the elderly by providing services that build capacity, maximize independence, and enrich quality of life for seniors.
 Services include: meal prep and delivery, daycare for Alzheimer patients through Al’z Place, homemaking, and transportation.

 The Alachua County Housing Authority provides rental subsidies and manages affordable public housing units for low-income families, seniors, and persons with disabilities.
 Offices are open Monday-Thursday, 8am-5pm and Friday by appointment only.

 Aims to empower families with children in the transition from homelessness to self-sufficiency.
 They provide case management, housing, food, training, daycare, and educational resources.

 A certified domestic violence center serving Alachua, Bradford, and Union County residents.
 Provides emergency shelter, a 24-hour helpline, counseling services, support groups, and empowerment education programs.